ubccr/ccrdocs/pages/portals/ood.md

 There are a few oddities to note about how VSCode functions at CCR:
 - Running `module list` in a VSCode terminal may not display modules loaded via the "Extra modules to load with VSCode" box.
 This is a bug.
 The modules entered in the form will be loaded and ready to use.
 - VSCode fails to detect Python when loaded as a module.
 When choosing an interpreter, the default Python installation will be the compat layer Python and should not be used.
-Opt to use a properly set up [virtual environment](/howto/python#virtual-environments).
+Instead, you must use a properly set up [virtual environment](/howto/python#virtual-environments).

 **Job Card Formating**